jamesmawm/High-Frequency-Trading-Model-with-IB/README.md

 - Using volatility ratio to detect trending, mean-reversion or Brownian motion
 - Fair valuation by using beta of average 5 minute look-back price window
 - Fair valuation of stock A against more than 1 security (stock B, C...) is possible
-- Make trade decisions based on mean-reversion, volatility ratio and deviation from fair prices
+- Trade decisions based on mean-reversion, volatility ratio and deviation from fair prices

 Other functionalities:
 - Generate trade signals and place buy/sell orders based on every incoming tick data